 Like many who grew up in Britain during the 1970s or before, my first introduction to Luxembourg was a crackly music station that entered my bedroom via a sea of white noise on a cheap hand-held transistor radio.
 It was only years later I discovered the radio station shared its name with a country, and that most people who lived there didn’t really speak English with curiously chirpy DJ accents.

-So imagine my delight on discovering during my first visit that this diminutive landlocked microstate was crammed with heritage, hills and castles – more of the last than any similarly pint-sized nation could decently be expected to possess.
-With everything so close at hand there are no tiring journeys here to make you weary of tourism before you’ve even begun.
+So, imagine my delight on discovering during my first visit that this diminutive landlocked microstate was actually crammed with heritage, hills and castles – more of the last than any similarly pint-sized nation could decently be expected to possess.
+With everything so close at hand, there are no tiring journeys here to make you weary of tourism before you’ve even begun.
 And to help you reflect on this wealth of history and nature, the wining and dining options are consistently great.

-Luxembourg is no more immune to economic volatility than anywhere else, and there have been many changes since the previous edition of this guide.
-Several of my favourite haunts have sadly disappeared, but happily they’ve been replaced by some exciting new alternatives.
-Yet as geographically close as Luxembourg is to the UK, it has somehow remained unknown to many, and stayed off the tourist radar.
-Fortunately, that’s starting to change as people look for nearby and unusual spots for weekend breaks, and the environmentally minded choose destinations closer to home to reduce their carbon footprint.
-The British are waking up to the joys the Grand Duchy has to offer – and about time too.
+Yet, as geographically close as Luxembourg is to the UK, it somehow stayed off the tourist radar.
+Fortunately, that’s changing as people look for nearby and unusual spots for weekend breaks, and the environmentally minded choose destinations closer to home to reduce their carbon footprint.
+The British are waking up to the joys the Grand Duchy has to offer.

 Welcome to Europe’s smallest big country.
 Yes, the old clichés are true and you can drive across it in an hour if you really must, but stop awhile to savour its delights and you may end up loving Luxembourg as much as I do.

-The wealth of new things I discovered on my initial research trips, and have continued to fi nd on all subsequent visits, coupled with the overwhelmingly warm reception I have received from people there – whether they knew the reasons for my being there or not – have done nothing but reinforce my previous feelings.
-In fact, I like it even more than ever and the fact that this book has been popular enough to warrant a third edition shows that I am not alone.
+The wealth of new things I’ve discovered on dozens of research trips short and long over the past decade since I was first given this opportunity by Bradt, coupled with the overwhelmingly warm reception I have received from people there – whether they knew the reasons for my being there or not – have done nothing but reinforce my previous feelings.
+In fact, I like it even more than ever and the fact that this book has been popular enough to warrant a fourth edition shows that I am not alone.